-Through the continuous support of firms and friends, the George W. Daverio School of Accountancy offers more than 40 scholarships annually to outstanding full-time undergraduate and graduate students, with the total amount exceeding $100,000.
-The school also supports a number of graduate assistantship stipends.
+Through the continuous support of firms, alumni and friends, the George W. Daverio School of Accountancy offers more than 50 scholarships annually to outstanding full-time undergraduate and graduate students, with the total amount exceeding $120,000.

 The CBIZ/Mayer Hoffman McCann Scholarship in Accounting This scholarship was established in 2004 by CBIZ/Mayer Hoffman McCann.
 It will be awarded to a third-year student to be used toward fourth-year tuition.
 The recipient must have an overall grade point average of 3.0 and must be earning 20 percent of their tuition.